telus/tds-core/guide/v3-upgrade.md

 To upgrade to TDS V3, your project will need **styled-components 4.1.x** and **React 16.8.x** installed.
 These packages are peer dependencies of all TDS V3 components, and lower versions will cause incompatibilities.

+If your project utilizes Global Elements, please note that V2 of the Global Elements endpoint is now available.
+This version runs off of styled-components 4.1.x and is recommended for use with TDS V3 for best page performance.

+### Upgrading from CSS Modules to styled-components

+When switching your project over from CSS Modules to styled-components, some cleanup can be performed to reduce bloat and increase the ease of use of styled-components.
+TDS recommends assessing your project for configurations or packages that enable the use of SCSS, and removing them if they are no longer required.
+This includes, but is not limited to:

+- Removing scss-specific items from build and test suite configurations
+- Removing scss-specific packages, such as node-sass
+- Install [babel-plugin-styled-components](https://www.npmjs.com/package/babel-plugin-styled-components) and add it to your Babel config to enable the use of styled-components
+- Install [jest-styled-components](https://github.com/styled-components/jest-styled-components) for extended functionality when using styled-components with Jest tests

+More cleanup/additions may be required.
+Please review your configurations and dependencies carefully to be sure that all your needs are met.

 ### Upgrading from styled-components V3 to V4

 The styled-components team has provided a codemod to make the upgrade process from V3 to V4 as fast as possible.
 It can be accessed on the [styled-components-codemods project on GitHub](https://github.com/styled-components/styled-components-codemods).
 If you would like more information on the changes and improvements made from V3 to V4, check out the [styled-components V4 announcement](https://medium.com/styled-components/announcing-styled-components-v4-better-faster-stronger-3fe1aba1a112).